yuval-a/deriveODM/readme.md

 ## Going Further - Extending and Deriving Models

-One of Derive'js powerful features is the ability to create "sub-models" associated with the same collection as a "super-model", using the [derive](#going-further-extending-and-deriving-models) method, which, together with the [`$DefaultCriteria`](#defaultcriteria) modifier, can be used to create meaningful data "inheritance":
+One of Derive's powerful features is the ability to create "sub-models" associated with the same collection as a "super-model", using the [derive](#going-further-extending-and-deriving-models) method, which, together with the [`$DefaultCriteria`](#defaultcriteria) modifier, can be used to create meaningful data "inheritance":

 ```javascript
 // Define Animal data model